Longines

 Compagnie des Montres Longines, Francillon S.A., or simply Longines (/fr/), is a Swiss luxury watchmaker based in Saint-Imier, Switzerland.
 Founded by Auguste Agassiz in 1832, the company has been a subsidiary of the Swiss Swatch Group and its predecessors since 1983.
 Its winged hourglass logo, registered in 1889, is the oldest unchanged active trademark registered with WIPO.

 History

 1832–1852

 Longines was founded in Saint-Imier in 1832 by Auguste Agassiz, a Swiss watchmaker and brother of biologist Louis Agassiz.
 Auguste had two partners, lawyers Henri Raiguel and Florian Morel; the company's original name was Raiguel Jeune & Cie.
 By 1846, Raigeul and Morel had retired from the watch industry, leaving Agassiz as sole company head.

-Several years later, Agassiz brought in his bright, enterprising nephew, trained economist Ernest Francillon, into the business.
-Francillon was the mastermind behind several impressive innovations that would distinguish the company from its competitors.
-One early stroke of genius from Francillon was to solely produce crown-wound pocket watches rather than the prevalent key-wound alternative.
+Several years later, Agassiz brought in his nephew, trained economist Ernest Francillon, into the business.
+Francillon made several innovations that would distinguish the company from its competitors.
+One early innovation from Francillon was to solely produce crown-wound pocket watches rather than the prevalent key-wound alternative.
 Later, when Agassiz started suffering from ill health, he passed leadership to Francillon.